U Aquilae

-Discovery of the variability of U Aquilae was announced by Edwin F. Sawyer in 1886.
+Discovery of the variability of U Aquilae was announced by Edwin Forrest Sawyer in 1886.
 In his announcement, he called the star 50 Aquilae, which is its designation in Uranometria Argentina.
 Sawyer had begun observing the star in late 1882, and had derived a period of "about one week".
 It was listed with its variable star designation, U Aquilae, in Annie Jump Cannon's 1907 Second Catalogue of Variable Stars.

-U Aquilae A is a classical Cepheid variable star, ranging between magnitudes 6.08 and 6.86 over a period of 7.02 days.
+U Aquilae Aa is a classical Cepheid variable star, ranging between magnitudes 6.08 and 6.86 over a period of 7.02 days.
 It is an evolved star which has exhausted its core hydrogen and is now fusing helium into carbon.